Get our eBook "Homemade Spice Secrets" and learn how to craft 200+ global herbs and spices.

 What Is Basaar (Bassar/Basar) Spice Blend and Where Does It Come From?

-Known as a “complete curry powder”, this pre-mixed masala typically requires only salt, and sometimes onions, oil, or tomatoes for seasoning meat, lentils, or vegetable curries
+Basaar seasoning spice is alternative to “complete Kashmiri curry powder.”
+This pre-mixed masala typically requires only salt, and sometimes onions, oil, or tomatoes for seasoning meat, lentils, or vegetable curries

 Regional Origin and Cultural Roots